 - (a) The acceptance of an appointment involves an obligation to undertake training appropriate to the appointment. - (b) For roles that require a Wood Badge, a Training Adviser will be assigned to the adult to draw up a Personal Learning Plan, support the adult through the scheme and validate the necessary modules. - (c) During the Provisional Appointment period, the Getting Started modules should be completed.
-These comprise of: - Module 1 Essential Information - GDPR General Data Protection Regulations - Module 2 Personal Learning Plan and either:
+The modules to be completed are detailed in the Information Sheet Adult Training Modules. - (d) Once the Appointment Certificate has been issued the adult should complete the necessary modules for their role, as outlined on their Personal Learning Plan. - (e) Training is not necessary for any module if the adult can demonstrate their prior knowledge and ability to the Training Adviser. - (f) Validation is necessary for all modules identified on the Personal Learning Plan.